We see things they'll never see

 The Orchids: 100 Club, London

 Valentine’s day, the 100 Club, and a Sarah’s Records reunion.
 It was a match made in heaven.
-Headlining, was the Glaswegian 5 piece, The Orchids.
+Headlining was the Glaswegian 5-piece, The Orchids.

-With their 7th studio album in development, an added sense of excitement was in the air and, on first hearing of ‘Caravan’, another indie gem is in the offing.
+With their 7th studio album in development, an added sense of excitement was in the air and on first hearing of ‘Caravan’, another indie gem is in the offing.

 Sadly, honorary Orchid Pauline Hynds Bari was unwell.
-Whist her eloquent beauty was missed on vocals, it led to ‘You Could Do Something To Me’ being dedicated to her.
+While her eloquent beauty was missed on vocals, it led to ‘You Could Do Something To Me’ being dedicated to her.
 The gentle twisting and turning classic was more than a fitting tribute.

-From ‘She’s My Girl’ through to set closer ‘Caveman’, they injected enough happiness into the room to rid the world of Brexit and Trump.
+From ‘She’s My Girl’ through to the set closer ‘Caveman’, they injected enough happiness into the room to rid the world of Brexit and Trump.
 ‘She’s My Girl’, swirled its way through the room like Storm Dennis but with vocals sent from the gods to reassure us all.

 The crescendo of love on ‘The Sadness of Sex’ was akin to the euphoria of the great rave djs.
 Layer upon layer of love was built on this Style Council meets Saint Etienne gem.
 Friend of the band Michael Deans, joined them on stage to add his saxophone genius to proceedings.
 ‘Walter’, in particular, was given a stylish and raucous lift.